cbutler112358/cbutler112358.github.io/_portfolio/portfolio-6.md

 collection: portfolio
 ---

-Since my third year as an undergraduate, I have been studying the opioid epidemic in Maine and working toward a mathematical model to capture its dynamics.
-The end goal of this project is to hopefully inform control measures in the future, and give us an idea of where we're headed.
-I have been performing this reserch with the help of Prof. Peter Stechlinski at the University of Maine.
+Since my third year as an undergraduate, I developed and analyzed data-driven mathematical models of the opioid epidemic in New England, with Maine as a case study.
+This work was performed with Prof. Peter Stechlinski at the University of Maine.
+Alongside predicting the future course of the epidemic and identifying key parameters, this work included interesting methods in uncertainty quantification.

 This project was originally funded by a public affairs scholarship from the
 <a href="https://mcspolicycenter.umaine.edu/" target="_blank"  rel="noopener noreferrer">Margaret Chase Smith Policy Center</a> at
 the University of Maine, and culminated in my
 <a href="https://digitalcommons.library.umaine.edu/honors/630/" target="_blank"  rel="noopener noreferrer">undergraduate thesis</a>.

-We are continuing to work on the project in a more general sense with the state of Maine as a case study.
-We hope to submit a manuscript sometime in the next year, so stay tuned!
+Our work was published in the Bulletin of Mathematical Biology, read it
+<a href="https://pubmed.ncbi.nlm.nih.gov/37088864/" target="_blank"  rel="noopener noreferrer">here</a>!